Gold Penguin Official Logo

 What Even Is AI Writing?

 AI writing refers to the production of text by algorithms that have been trained on large datasets of human-written content.
 These algorithms, often referred to as language models, use statistical methods to generate text that is grammatically correct and contextually relevant.
-Some AI writing tools are designed to create articles, stories, or even poems.

 Remember, these things don't have emotions yet, as for now they just pretend they do.

-If I'm writing something written rapidly with ChatGPT, I can tell almost instantly.
+If I'm writing something with ChatGPT, I can tell almost instantly.
 It's pretty great writing but has a robotic undertone to it.
 Here are a few differences I believe stand between AI & human writing:

 Key Differences Between AI and Human Writing